mnomi1/mnomi1/README.md

 - 👋 Hi, I’m @mnomi1
-- 👀 I am a tubist, guitarist, bassist and pianist.
+- 👀 I play the guitar, tuba and a little bit of electric bass
-- 🌱 I enjoy creating music, art and reading the atlantic articles.
+- 🌱 hi hi hi

 <!---
 mnomi1/mnomi1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.